chatox/networks-science-course/practicum/ps03_ipython_notebook_for_c_programmers.md

 So far you have programmed mostly in C. During this course, we will use Python, which you will find much more suitable for data and graph management tasks.
 Most of the time we will be using Python to:

-* Reading from files to create a graph that Cytoscape can read.
+* Read from files to create a graph that Cytoscape can read.
-* Running an algorithm over a graph.
+* Run an algorithm over a graph.

-The particular version of Python we will use is Python 3, and in particular we will use IPython, its interactive version, through an environment named the Jupyter Notebook, which is a web-based application that can contain code, visualizations, and text.
+The particular version of Python we will use is Python 3, and in particular we will use IPython, its interactive version, through an environment named the Jupyter Notebook.
+Jupyter is a web-based application that can contain code, visualizations, and text.

 # 1. Notebooks

 ## 1.1.
 Creating a notebook

 * In Unix, you can run "ipython3 notebook".
-* Create a new Python 3 notebook.
+* Then, create a new Python 3 notebook.

 ## 1.2.
 Understanding the notebook

-Cells

-Shift-enter

-... simple math ...
+You can name your notebook by clicking on "Untitled" on the top-left.
+Similarly to Google Docs documents, they notebooks are auto-saved.
+You can also save them with File > Save and Checkpoint, or with the "Save" icon in the toolbar.

+The green rectangle shows the current *cell*.
+Enter the following:

+    pi = 3.1415927
+    r = 3
+    p = 2 * pi * r
+    print(p)

+Note that you must be careful not to introduce any space/indentation at the beginning of a line, because **indentation is important in Python**.

+Execute that cell by pressing `Shift-Enter`.
+The result appears (the perimiter of a circumference of radius 3), and a new cell is created.

+Type more code into the second cell:

+    print(5*r)

+As you can see, the variables are preserved from cell to cell.

 # 2. Language basics: from C to Python